openrport/openrport/docs/no02-api-auth.md

 - open https://jwt.io/ and click on Debugger link (alternatively you may install a jwt command line tool)
 - paste your login token and look at the `scopes` field.
 If it has a uri value like `/api/v1/me/totp-secret`, that means that with this login token it is possible to generate a new totp secret key.
 If this value is missing, this user has already a totp secret generated.

 4. You can open `gr.png` image and scan it with your authenticator app.
 If everything works well, you will see one time passwords generated every 30 seconds.
+After activation you will see Rport account in your Authenticator app.
+You can change this name by chaning configuration key `totp_account_name` to a name of your choice.

 5. Now you can call `/verify-2fa` endpoint to pass second factor auth.
 For that you would need login token from the above as well as code from the previous paragraph.

 ```